Worried About Getting The COVID Vaccine While Pregnant? Read This

 Will my vaccine side effects be stronger if I’m pregnant?

 In short, probably not.
 The side effects pregnant people have reported from getting the mRNA COVID vaccines, as documented in the NEJM research above, are pretty comparable to those non-pregnant people are experiencing.
-The CDC and doctors recommend taking Tylenol if you experience a fever because fever has been associated with adverse pregnancy outcomes; my doctors told me this, too, but I didn't end up getting a fever.
+The CDC and doctors recommend taking Tylenol if you experience a fever because fever has been associated with adverse pregnancy outcomes; my doctors told me this, too, although I didn't end up getting a fever.

 In the large-scale study published in the NEJM, after the second dose of either Pfizer or Moderna — when most people report feeling the most major side effects — pregnant people were slightly more likely to report injection-site pain and fatigue than non-pregnant people.
 (To be fair, we are more likely to report fatigue in general.
 I’m so tired!)
 However, pregnant people were less likely to report headaches, muscle pain, chills, or fever, something that hasn’t yet been fully explained.
 About 71% of respondents reported fatigue after their second dose of either vaccine, while 55% experienced headache, 54% experienced muscle aches (this one hit me hard), 27% felt nauseous, and 8% measured a heightened temperature.